Avoiding Difficult Conversations? Here’s What It’s Costing You

 Why We Avoid Hard Conversations

-There’s usually a story we’re telling ourselves when we avoid speaking up:
+There’s usually a story we tell ourselves when we avoid speaking up:

 “I don’t want to hurt their feelings.”